dimitrismarkou05/OTESHIP-responsive/README.md

 # OTESHIP Project

+> **⚠️ Notice:** This project is not open-source.
+It is publicly available for portfolio and evaluation purposes only.

 This repository contains the source code for the frontend of the OTESHIP (Our Tradition...
 Our Entrepreneurship) platform.
 The project is an Erasmus+ co-funded initiative designed to showcase the collaboration, educational processes, and ceramic products created by students from special education schools across Greece, Poland, and Turkey.

 ## Architecture and Technology Stack